This article contains affiliate links, you can read my disclaimer here.

 Go to a Market

 As any tourist will know, the Fremantle Markets are the place to go on the weekend for specialty shops, gourmet food and entertainment.
-Fremantle however is home to many other markets, which are well worth a visit.
+Fremantle, however, is home to many other markets, which are well worth a visit.

 In the summer months, there’s no better place to spend a Saturday evening than at the Sunset Markets at South Beach.
 Bring a picnic rug, watch the sunset and choose dinner from one of the many international food stalls.
+See more about the sunset markets here.

 Fremantle has some of the best and cleanest city beaches in the world.
 Spend a lazy day at South Beach where you can swim to the yellow pontoon, laze under the Pine trees and mingle with the myriad backpackers who seemingly make this their home during the warmer months.